Infomaker/NPWriterDevKit/readme.md

 ### Plugin documentation
-For a more detailed documentation on how to use the DevKit and develop plugins for the Infomaker Digital writer see the [Writer developer documentation](https://docs.writer.infomaker.io/).
+For a more detailed documentation on how to use the DevKit and develop plugins for the Infomaker Digital Writer see the [Writer developer documentation](https://docs.writer.infomaker.io/).

 ### Get started overview